Woman watching OTT platform

 Board Composition and Compliance

 The QCA Code requires that the boards of AIM companies have an appropriate balance between executive and non-executive directors of which at least two should be independent.
-I have assumed the role of chair of the Remuneration Committee and member of the Audit Committee.
-I am assisted by Mickey Kalifa as the group’s second independent non-executive director.
+The Chair of the Remuneration Committee is Natalie Schwarz and the Chair of the Audit Committee is Mickey Kalifa.

 Board Evaluation